Spirituality & Sexuality

 This sacrament of love does not begin on your wedding day or at a ceremony.
 It begins when you first meet each other which may be years prior.
 It includes friendly conversations, dating, going to movies and parties, late night meaningful conversations, the first and fiftieth kiss, starry-eyed infatuation, and a stirring in one’s loins.
 ALL of this is part of the Journey of Love.

-Ensure you are attending the church that matches your values!
+Ensure you are attending a church that matches your values!

 ChurchClarity.org has a mission to find out whether or not a church is accepting of 1) Women in ministry, and 2) Same-sex marriage.

-Some churches will accept LGBTQ insofar as Jesus loves everyone.
-However, will this accepting church be AFFIRMING of your same-sex relationship?
-Either way, a church entitled to have its own beliefs, and you are welcome to attend or not.
+A church is entitled to have its own beliefs, and you are welcome to attend or not.
 But what is important is that the church has CLARITY so that the members know where their church stands on these two critical issues.

 1 Although I reference scriptural passages that mention love between a man and a woman, I include the romantic love between two women, two men, or any two humans as partaking in this same sacrament of love.
 Since it is the depth of love that prompts us to grow, it matters not the gender nor the orientation of the couple.